 What other emails are they getting from your company right now?
 How did this lead get to you and where do you want them to go next?

-If you’re emailing a big list, spend more time personalizing your follow up email than you did on the first big send.
+If you’re send out a mass email, spend more time personalizing your follow up email than you did on the first big send.
 Then, show your lead that you’ve done a little more research so you have something to offer that they want.

 Here are a few things you can offer in a follow up sales email:

-- Offer to promote their product on social media
+- Encourage them to follow you on social media

 - Share helpful articles, advice, or books to help them solve a problem